CloudLabs-MOC/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/02-load-data-with-power-query-in-power-bi-desktop.md

 	- **EnglishCountryRegionName** to **Country-Region**

-10. In the status bar, verify that the query has six columns and 701 rows.
+10. In the status bar, verify that the query has 6 columns and 701 rows.

 	![](./images/lab2-04-37.png)